 Conclusion

 Reading cryptocurrency charts is a foundational skill for any trader.
-The visuals covered here—price lines, candlesticks, moving averages, market depth, and the order book—offer a practical starting point for building strategies, testing ideas, and improving decision-making.
+The visuals covered here—price lines, candlesticks, moving averages, market depth, and the order book—give you a practical starting point for building strategies, testing ideas, and improving decision-making.

 Chart-based trading also has real risks and limitations.
 Technical signals can lag, markets can whip back and forth and trigger false breakouts, and low-liquidity conditions can distort patterns and indicators.
 It is also easy to overfit a strategy to past price action or to ignore broader context like fundamentals, sentiment, and changing market structure.